 - 3.1 We believe at Thomas Deacon Academy that everybody regardless of their individuality has a right to feel safe and secure.
 In this context there is a zero-tolerance approach to any form of bullying be it physical, verbal, emotional or through the use of technology.
-The Thomas Deacon Academy Anti-Bullying policy is an essential strand of the Academy's discipline policy and is an integral part of our practice ensuring student well-being.
+The Thomas Deacon Academy Anti-Bullying policy supports the academy's Behaviour Policy and Responding to Prejudiced Related Incidents Policy and is an integral part of our practice ensuring student well-being.
 Keeping pupils/students safe and helping them to manage their relationships is essential in maintaining standards and to ensure a productive learning environment. - 3.2 The philosophy that informs the life of Thomas Deacon Academy is that every individual is important and entitled to respect.
 Where bullying does arise, it will be viewed seriously and dealt with immediately.
-Our policy is proactive as well as reactive and is dependent on effective communication between staff, students, parents/carers and the Academy Committee.
-We will work with our student body to ensure they are actively involved in the promotion of our stance on bullying and to directly support their peers. - 3.3 We will deal with incidents of bullying both inside school and where bullying outside of school is reported to school staff.
+Our policy is proactive as well as reactive and is dependent on effective communication between staff, students, parents/carers and the Academy Committee. - 3.3 We will work with our student body to ensure they are actively involved in the promotion of our stance on bullying and to directly support their peers, including the appointment of Anti-Bullying Ambassadors. - 3.4 We will deal with incidents of bullying both inside school and where bullying outside of school is reported to school staff.
 Where any type of bullying outside of school is reported it will be investigated and acted on immediately.
 This includes incidents occurring away from the school premises and incidents occurring over social media.